 There’s also a paved 5.5 mile bike path that connects Lava Lands with the resort community of Sunriver.

-In 2015, Newberry will celebrate 25 years as a national monument with events planned all summer long.
+In 2015, Newberry celebrated 25 years as a national monument with events planned all summer long.
 Here’s some more info on hikes and activities at the monument and a video of Paulina Falls, located within the park.